Work

 A Historical, Yet Modern Structure: Cross-laminated timber engineered into the decking

-Named after the famous triangular shaped building in New York City, this up-and-coming six-story office building in north Portland will feature cross-laminated timber (CLT) floors supported by glulam beams, topped with reinforced concrete.
-The two-way span properties of CLT will be used to accentuate alternating exterior “boxes” at the corners of this three-sided building.
+Named after the famous triangular shaped building in New York City, this up-and-coming six-story office building in north Portland features cross-laminated timber (CLT) floors supported by glulam beams, topped with reinforced concrete.
+The two-way span properties of CLT are used to accentuate alternating exterior “boxes” at the corners of this three-sided building.

 DCI developed the special framing systems for the building.
-Post-tensioned concrete slabs will separate the lower level retail space with heavy timber framed office space.
-The lateral system will consist of conventionally reinforced concrete shear walls.
-Flatiron PDX is scheduled for completion in early 2018.
+Post-tensioned concrete slabs separate the lower level retail space with heavy timber framed office space.
+The lateral system consists of conventionally reinforced concrete shear walls.
+Flatiron PDX opened in 2018.

 Location Pin Icon